If your kids are graduating high school soon, here are 4 essential life skills you need to teach them before college.

 Basically, make it a must to teach your child that “credit” is not anything like “true money.”
 They’ll be better n the long run.

 Some students seem to take some sort of contradictory pride in being incompetent in the kitchen.
 Perhaps it gives them an excuse to avoid cooking – and rationalize ordering takeout.

 You need to make your child aware that if they don’t learn to cook, they’ll end up with far less money.
 Plus perhaps even a few extra pounds to their body weight.

 Being able to cook a decent meal is very much a life skill that is vital to human survival – and something that most people used to learn out of necessity.

-You should definitely take some time to teach your child their way around the kitchen.
 Give them a crash-course that will teach them to cook more than just a boiled egg for breakfast.

 You should ask for their help in the kitchen as often as possible.
 Plus you should set up a day or two per week where they get to make whatever they want to for dinner.